 As per the data from WHO, approximately 38.2 million children under five years were overweight or obese in 2019, and more than 340 million children and teens between 5 and 19 years were overweight or obese in 2016 (1).
 It reflects the need for parents to take an active role in helping their children lose weight.

-Read on as we tell you about the common weight loss mistakes and effective ways to help your child lose weight.
+Read about the common weight loss mistakes and effective ways to help your child lose weight.

 Common Weight Loss Mistakes

-Weight loss isn’t only about eating veggies and fruits or doing exercise.
+Weight loss isn’t only about healthy eating and including veggies and fruits in your diet or doing exercise.
 Parents need to understand that weight loss is a continuous process.
 Identifying your shortcomings and making relevant changes continue until you achieve results.